Metatime-Technology-Inc/pool-contracts/README.md

   - `owner`: The address of the contract owner.
   - `poolName`: The name of the token distribution pool.
   - `token`: The ERC20 token being distributed.
-  - `startTime`: The start time of the distribution period.
+  - `distributionPeriodStart`: The start time of the distribution period
-  - `endTime`: The end time of the distribution period.
+  - `distributionPeriodEnd`: The end time of the distribution period
+  - `claimPeriodEnd`: The end time of claim period
   - `distributionRate`: The distribution rate (percentage).
   - `periodLength`: The length of each distribution period (in seconds).